 A stumbling block is the 'huh?' factor, the 'no way!' factor.
-It's something that stops your readers in their tracks, something that makes them pull out of your story for a moment, or something that makes them uneasy, irritated, not willing to surrender themselves to the story you are weaving.
+It's something that stops your readers in their tracks, something that makes them pull out of your story for a moment, or something that makes them uneasy, irritated, a little less willing to surrender themselves to the story you are weaving.
 It makes them do what you don't want them to do: stop reading.

-The first of many possible stumbling blocks is the stumbling block of odd names.
+The first of many possible boggle points is the stumbling block of odd names.
 You call your heroine Veshurpiamalee Brown.
-The first time your reader sees that they'll go 'Huh?'
+The first time your reader sees that, they'll go 'Huh?'
 They'll start expecting a very good explanation indeed for such an odd name.
 If you don't give them one you'll lose their willingness to trust you.
 In the same way, if you call your aristocratic love interest Lord Elmer Sheepshead, they'll go 'No way!'
-You haven't a hope of convincing them that the lovely Natasha is going to fall for a guy called Elmer Sheepshead, nobleman or not.
+You haven't a hope of convincing them that the lovely Veshurpiamalee — no I can't do it — Natasha is going to fall for a guy called Elmer Sheepshead, nobleman or not.

 Another stumbling block is a weird fact.
 Weird facts are true things that are unfamiliar to the reader.
 For instance, we assume that American naval vessels are called the 'USS Something-or-other', e.g. the 'USS Constitution'.
 In WWII, troop carrying vessels were known as 'USAT', not 'USS', so a soldier would go aboard the 'USAT George Washington', not the 'USS George Washington'.
 It's true, but when your readers hit 'USAT' they'll go 'Huh?'
 'USAT' is factual, it's correct, but it's not what they expect.
 They'll stop reading to puzzle over what this could mean and you've lost them, if only for a moment.
 So call your troop carrier the 'USS George Washington' and stop worrying so much about accuracy.